 Absolutely, Anita.

-And I mean it's it's it's also a topic really close to my heart because in the during the campaign last year, I was looking at uh how President Bill Clinton and Hillary Clinton were speaking uh about Poland, about the new government in Poland, and about a lot of the Polish Americans, a majority, I think, of Polish Americans that actually support the new government in Poland, this this sort of nationalist populist or more nationalist populist, certainly than the last one government.
+And I mean, it's also a topic really close to my heart because during the campaign last year, I was looking at how President Bill Clinton and Hillary Clinton were speaking about Poland, about the new government in Poland, and about a lot of the Polish Americans, a majority, I think, of Polish Americans that actually support the new government in Poland, this sort of nationalist, populist, or more nationalist, populist, certainly than the last one government.

 It's just extraordinary.

-They were treating them with such utter disdain, uh, Anis.
+They were treating them with such utter disdain, Anita.

 I didn't understand that.

-And they that's why they don't appreciate the Polish people.
+And that's why they don't appreciate the Polish people.

-And and I think, you know, you got to listen to to one of the words of the former advisor to the foreign affairs and uh regional development of the European Parliament, Thomas Perebba, who said that basically the Clintons were just doing Soros' bidding while insulting uh uh, you know, the the Polish who had elected a new government.
+And I think, you know, you've got to listen to one of the words of the former advisor to the Foreign Affairs and Regional Development of the European Parliament, Thomas Poreba, who said that basically the Clintons were just doing Soros' bidding while insulting, you know, the Polish who had elected a new government.

 Magnificent stuff.

-We're gonna be right back after this break.
+We're going to be right back after this break.

 And now you never have to.

-Welcome back to the Sean Hannity show with me, Raheem Kassan, the editor-in-chief of Breitbart London, filling in here today for Sean Hannity.
+Welcome back to the Sean Hannity Show with me, Raheem Kassam, the editor-in-chief of Breitbart London, filling in here today for Sean Hannity.

-Uh, I know you're also the author of the uh fantastically uh uh written and well selling New York Times bestseller book, Defeating Jihad.
+I know you're also the author of the fantastically written and well-selling New York Times bestseller book, Defeating Jihad.

-Uh and I was just talking about my my Regnory book coming up soon on no go zones as well.
+And I was just talking about my regnary book coming up soon on no-go zones as well.

-Um what do you make of how this is being received in the US press?
+What do you make of how this is being received in the U.S. press?

-Look, uh we're we're used to this and and we really don't care because you know, as as the President said, uh the lying fake news lost, and they're not the president, and he is.
+Look, we're used to this and we really don't care because, you know, as the President said, the lying fake news lost and they're not the president, and he is.

-So, you know, whether it's his Twitter account, whether it's the fact that you could go to nine different venues in five different states in one day, uh, we've broken the monopoly of politically driven media.
+So, you know, whether it's his Twitter account, whether it's the fact that he could go to nine different venues in five different states in one day, we've broken the monopoly of politically driven media.

-And this goes uh also to the amazing influence of organizations like Fox, like Breitbart, yourself.
+And this goes also to the amazing influence of organizations like Fox, like Breitbart, yourself.

-Uh this is this is a new dawn of um citizen journalism and communicating directly to the people who make decisions about the future of our country.
+This is a new dawn of citizen journalism and communicating directly to the people who make decisions about the future of our country.

-So, you know, let CNN do what it wants to do.
+So, you know, let's see what it wants to do.

 It's become an irrelevance.

-I mean, if it w if it weren't for mandatory broadcast at US airports, I think there'd be about twelve people watching it.
+I mean, if it weren't for mandatory broadcasts at U.S. airports, I think there'd be about 12 people watching it.

-Uh Dr. Gorka, I um I wanted to ask you about the speech today.
+Dr. Gorka, I wanted to ask you about the speech today.

 It seemed incredibly well crafted.